paschalidi/colony-challenge/README.md

-Comments on the codeChallenge Description
+##Comments on the code challenge Description

 (You will find mu comments with **bold**.)

-Colors and measurements (we won't count exact pixels):
+##Colors and measurements (we won't count exact pixels):

 - Avatar image
   - height: 60px, width: 60px, perfect circles